These no bake chocolate chip peanut butter cookie dough protein balls are tasty, portable and packed with wholesome ingredients – great for snacking!

-If that’s not enough to tempt you, there’s more — they have only six ingredients and take about 10 minutes to whip up!
+If my flavor introduction is not enough to tempt you, there’s more – these protein balls have only six ingredients and take about 10 minutes to whip up!

 On the nutrition front, they’re vegan and gluten free with a great balance of protein, healthy fats and smart carbs – perfect for before or after your workout, as a mid-afternoon pick me up or a late-night snack.
 Heck, I’d even eat them for breakfast.
 I mean, they DO have oatmeal.

 Peanut butter has a good amount of protein, but I decided to add a bit more by including a little protein powder.
-I typically like using vegan protein powders and adore Sunwarrior, but feel free to use your favorite brand.
+This snack (or breakfast) will actually keep you satisfied.

 2 Tablespoons mini dark chocolate chips (I used enjoy life)